Bun E. Carlos: Mainstream success

 In 1976, Carlos tripped over equipment on stage and broke his arm.
-The band auditioned several drummers to temporarily replace Carlos until his arm healed.
-None proved capable of keeping up with Cheap Trick's frenetic, high-energy style.
-The band finally turned to Hank Ransome, drummer with the defunct psychedelic rock/progressive rock band Elizabeth.
+The band turned to Hank Ransome, drummer with the defunct psychedelic rock/progressive rock band Elizabeth, as a temporary replacement for Carlos.
 Carlos played alongside Ransome for several shows in case Ransome tired during a performance.
-Cheap Trick signed a five-year contract with Epic on August 1, 1976.
-Cheap Trick played a last concert at the Second Chance club in Ann Arbor, Michigan, in October 1976, then headed for New York City to record an album.

 The band began work on its debut album at the Record Plant recording studio in New York City in November 1976.
 The record, titled Cheap Trick (1977), failed to chart.
-The album's liner notes and Epic's promotional advertising made the tongue-in-cheek claims that "Bunezuela E. Carlos" was from Venezuela, his parents helped build the Panama Canal, and that he abandoned his family to come play rock music in America.
+The album's liner notes and Epic's promotional advertising made the tongue-in-cheek claims that "Bunezuela E. Carlos" was from Venezuela, that his parents helped build the Panama Canal, and that he abandoned his family to come play rock music in America.

-The band's second album, In Color, was released later in 1977.
-When Cheap Trick toured in Japan for the first time in April 1978, they were received with a frenzy reminiscent of Beatlemania.
-During the tour, Cheap Trick recorded two concerts at the Nippon Budokan.
-However, due to the loud crowd applause, the recordings were deemed inferior, and replaced with recordings from Cheap Trick’s Osaka, Japan concert.
-Ten tracks taken from the Osaka concert were compiled and released as a live album titled Cheap Trick at Budokan, which was intended to be exclusive to Japan.